xerial/sqlite-jdbc/CONTRIBUTING.md

 2. When triggering a release.
 This is done automatically through GitHub Actions.

 ## Trigger a release
-A release can be triggered from GitHub Actions by [manually running](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) the **CI** workflow.
+A release can be triggered from GitHub Actions by [manually running](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) the **CI** workflow and ticking the **Perform release** option.

 ## What happens when performing a release?